ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 # The Experiment

 As a mathematician, I don't get to design a lot of experiments, but given this chance, I wanted to do it as precisely as possible.
 The setup was pretty simple.
 I would start sober and take a random 28 question math test which I had programmed into my computer.
 This test consisted of 7 addition, 7 subtraction, 7 multiplication, and 7 division questions, each of which was timed.
-I would work out the answer on some scratch paper and then my results (if I was correct and how much time it took) was sent to a spreadsheet.
+I would work out the answer on some scratch paper and then my results (correctness and time taken) was sent to a spreadsheet.

 Then, I would drink 3 fluid ounces (floz) of beer, wait a couple of minutes, and then repeat the random 28 question test.
-All in all, I worked my way up through the night from 0 fluid ounces of beer to 60 fluid ounces of beer, taking the test each 3 fluid ounces (20 tests taken total).
+All in all, I worked my way up through the night from 0 fluid ounces of beer to 60 fluid ounces of beer, taking the test each 3 fluid ounces (21 tests taken total).

 <figure>
 <center>